Developing your own reports¶

-- Download the file on the reporting server and put it in the Resources folder of your BIRT project to have : “/Resources/templates/generic_component_script.rpttemplate”
+- Download the file from the reporting server to the “Resources” folder of your BIRT project: /Resources/templates/generic_component_script.rpttemplate

-- For each new report that you create, choose the name and click Next to access the template windows.
+- For each new report you create, select the name and click on Next to access the template window.

-- Select the template called “Component template” and click “Finish”
+- Select the template called “Component template” and click on “Finish”.

 Define the project structure¶

 We highly recommand defining and applying standard conventions for:

 - Creating a directory tree for reports and resources.